aabbtree77/adast/README.md

 ## Introduction

-Adast Maxima MS80 is a paper (paperboard) cutting machine (guillotine) produced in Czechoslovakia in 1980s, still in operation in Vilnius, Lithuania, 2023.
+Adast Maxima MS80 is a paper (paperboard) cutting machine (guillotine) produced in the Czech Republic in the early 1990s, still in operation in Vilnius, Lithuania, 2023.

 <table>
 <tr>